bbbowers/career-advising/README.md

     - Spend your time wisely, while you can cast a wide net, it can be overwhelming and time-consuming
     - It's a bit of a waiting game
         - Some companies review resumes right away, other places send interview invitations en masse monthly or quarterly
-        - Send it and set a 2-4week reminder, try following up once via email and then move on
+        - Send your application and set a 2-4week reminder (or forget about it), try following up once via email and then move on

 ## Common topics for interviews
     - Know the job/company you're interviewing with
+        - Know their history, how do they originate, how have they been progressing, what do you think the next steps are?
         - Know their competitors
         - Know technologies that they are invested in or using
-        - Know their history, how do they originate, how have they been progressing, what do you think the next steps are?
     - If it's a larger company, _expect_ Algorithms and Data structures questions
         - Be relatively comfortable with the limitations and use cases of data structures
         - Be prepared to give some Big-O analyses